 For more information, members of the E Source Corporate Communications Service can read our report Why utilities tell their stories through blogs and other owned-content sites.
 It provides interviews with SCE, Xcel Energy, Alabama Power, Tennessee Valley Authority, APS, and KCP&L, as well as strategies for writing authentic content that drives readership.

-At the E Source Forum 2018 in September, we gathered together communications professionals for the session “Wake Up to the Branding Opportunities of a High-Quality Company Blog.”
+At E Source Forum 2018 in September, we gathered together communications professionals for the session “Wake Up to the Branding Opportunities of a High-Quality Company Blog.”
 We’ve compiled the highlights from the session in a 5-part video series that covers everything you need to consider when creating a blog or owned-content site.